8 Array Formulas

 .

-Similarly, create a sorted list of division names.
+Create a similar sorted list of division names.

 XLOOKUP